KSaubhagya/KSaubhagya/README.md

 - 🔭 I'm currently learning React, Node.js

-- 💬 I’m currently learning at **Univercity of Moratuwa as a ITM undergraduate.**
+- 💬 I’m currently learning at **University of Moratuwa as a ITM undergraduate.**

 - 📫 How to reach me; [kavindisaubhagya2001off@gmail.com](kavindisaubhagya2001off@gmail.com)